Skip to content

 This matters: Many large enterprises running Project Online also run SAP.
 The natural successor isn't another Microsoft tool—it's a platform that bridges PPM and enterprise operations.

-Cora PPM provides practical migration paths for Microsoft Project Online organizations: —reducing risk by preserving your governance, auditability, and operating models while upgrading to modern PPM capabilities:
+Cora PPM provides practical online migration paths for Microsoft Project Online organizations—reducing risk by preserving your governance, auditability, and operating models while upgrading to modern PPM capabilities:

 • Data import from Microsoft Project Online exports (schedules, resources, baselines, actuals)